Snapchat/KeyDB-docs/docs/intro.md

 ## Community

-Please [join our gitter chat](https://gitter.im/KeyDB/community) where you can reach out directly with other KeyDB users.
+Please [join our community forum](https://community.keydb.dev/) where you can reach out directly with other KeyDB users.
 </div>